 Human Resources Management

-Human resources is the starting point and the goal of the company’s strategy.
-The company places great emphasis on employee
+Human resources are the starting point and goal of the company’s organizational development.
+The company prioritizes employee care

 Company Approaches

-ages, races, religions, education, including people with disabilities and other disadvantaged groups.
-The company shall regularly verify that it is not getting involved with any human rights violation such as abusing forced labor or exploiting child labor, as well as treat employees and job candidates with transparent and fair in all recruiting processes.
+religions, and educational backgrounds, including people with disabilities and other disadvantaged groups.
+The company will diligently monitor its operations to ensure it is not involved in human rights abuses, including opposing forced labor and child labor, and will treat employees and job applicants transparently and fairly throughout the recruitment process.

 | Employment | 2023 | 2024 | 2025 |